ktorio/ktor-documentation/topics/type-safe-request.md

 Learn how to make type-safe requests using the Resources plugin.
 </link-summary>

 Ktor provides the `%plugin_name%` plugin that allows you to implement type-safe [requests](request.md).
 To accomplish this, you need to create a class that describes resources available on a server and then annotate this class using the `@Resource` keyword.
-Note that the `@Resource` annotation has `@Serializable` behaviour provided by the kotlinx.serialization library.
+Note that the `@Resource` annotation has `@Serializable` behavior provided by the kotlinx.serialization library.

 > The Ktor server provides the capability to implement [type-safe routing](type-safe-routing.md).